jordanmoore753/PokeComp/program_desc.md

   - file_name_admin_07192019 (admin = user, 07192019 = date, title = File Name)
   - if name already exists, error
   - if name contains inappropriate symbols, error
+7. Create tournament forum.
+- Similar format as articles.
+- The tournament now will be YAML file that stores a Tournament object.
+- I can edit this object through its instance methods.
+- The creation process won't need admin approval.
+I don't see it as necessary.
+People will sign up if they want to, no need to moderate it.
+- Must be logged in to create a tournament.
+- Tournaments are displayed by most immediate closest date.
+- Display data includes: tier, generation, style, date, and title.
+Users are visible once you click on the actual tournament link.
+- Tiers, generation, and style are dropdown.
+Title can't contain any invalid chars like scripts.
+- Details has a 300 character limit and is provided by a textarea.
+- Display the tournaments in the same manner as articles, by index.
+Sort them by date.
+Load each of the files then with map and create through the title through the getter methods.
+- MAKE CHECK TO ENSURE THAT TOURNAMENT DOESNT EXIST ALREADY